 Medical experts and organisations around the world agree that U=U. This includes the British HIV Association (BHIVA), which is the professional association for HIV doctors in the UK.

 BHIVA says that all people with a sustained undetectable viral load (for at least six months) and good adherence to HIV treatment can be advised that there is no risk of onward transmission of HIV to their sexual partners.

 Putting U=U into practice

-The good news about 'undetectable = untransmittable' applies equally to men and women, to heterosexuals and gay people.
+The good news about 'undetectable = untransmittable' applies equally to men and women, whether cisgender or transgender, to heterosexuals and gay people.